 She said plans were to turn the building over to the dance department, to reallocate the space.

-To move forward without the FEMA dollars allocated to other ruined buildings, like the Hancher Auditorium, the museum needed to launch a fundraising campaign.
+To move forward without the FEMA dollars awarded to other ruined buildings, like the Hancher Auditorium, the museum would have to launch a fundraising campaign.
 Muscatine’s Dick and Mary Jo Stanley have committed $10 million to the project.
 The university therefore announced that the museum would be named after the couple, who each died in late 2017.

 The campaign raised $25 million, half the cost of new construction, the other half coming from the university.

 “The old art museum was built with hundreds of contributions from across the state and around the world,” she said.
 “The new art museum was built in exactly the same way.
 It is truly a testament to Hawkeyes dedication to this museum.
 Not all, but many of these donations came from former students.

 Going into the home straight, Lessing is delighted with the result.

 “The building looks amazing,” she said.
 “I’ve been looking at it for so long and (in) the architect renderings.
 And then, of course, since it was a hole in the ground, and it was a permanent steel frame.
 As each part of the building was built, we came for guided tours with hard hats.